sealink/EntryTypeSources/README.md

-# Entry Sources plugin for Craft
+# EntryType Sources plugin for Craft

 This plugin makes it possible to view your entries by their EntryType-based taxonomies, by adding category-based sources to entries’ source lists.